roryclaydon1994/BiofilmDES/README.md

 ## More code details
 Euler method with basic updating currently used for simplicity but higher order methods will be implemented later.
 The collision detection is based on finding the distance betweeen line segments in 3D from [4,5] and computing the Hertzian interaction as in [1] based on this overlap.

-At the moment, I use a uniform grid to create linked cell lists (giving O(N) complexity) as due to short range interactions only a few cells need to be checked for interation with any other given cell, although Verlet lists may be more efficient for dense packing (need to check this).
+At the moment, I use a uniform grid to create linked cell lists (giving $\mathcal{O}(N)$ complexity) as due to short range interactions only a few cells need to be checked for interation with any other given cell, although Verlet lists may be more efficient for dense packing (need to check this).

 Upon division, there is a chance given by the linking probability that cells will be connected by an elastic rod.
 This is currently drawn from a uniform distribution.
 The elastic rod has a bending modulus, $B$, and a compression modulus, $K$.
 To account for bending stiffness, there are two elements locked into the poles of the bacteria, moved inside so as not to inadvertently get caught in two bacteria overlapping.
 The figure below shows the set up.